ircv3/ircv3-specifications/extensions/multiline.md

 ### Message tags ([spec][message tags])

-Clients MUST only send non-`batch` tags on the opening BATCH command when sending multiline batches.
+Clients MUST NOT send tags other than `draft/multiline-concat` and `batch` on messages within the batch.
+In particular, all client-only tags associated with the message must be sent attached to the initial BATCH command.

 ### Message ids ([spec][message ids])